vichanley/readme-generator/Develop/README.md

   ## Contributing
-  Victoria Hanley
+  d

   ## Tests
-  alsdjflaksjdflaksdf
+  d

   ## Questions
-  You can find me on GitHub: [vichanley] (https://github.com/vichanley) <br />
+  You can find me on GitHub: [d] (https://github.com/d) <br />
-  You can also e-mail me with any questions at viccantu23@gmail.com .
+  You can also e-mail me with any questions at d .